 How can credit union boards establish such a culture of accountability?
 Partly it takes having committed and competent directors around the board table.
 But technology that records board discussions and loan decisions is also critical to enforce disclosure and transparency.
 Board portals provide such record keeping, establishing an audit trail for compliance reporting (and in PACE’s case to support legal proceedings).

-It is now up to PACE’s board of directors to ensure the new interim CEO keeps the credit union’s loan activity on the up and up, especially as DICO has them on watch.
+After the period of DICO administration, it will again be up to PACE’s board of directors to ensure the credit union’s loan activity remains on the up and up.
 Looking back, PACE board directors may well reflect that if they had a board portal tracking what was disclosed – they could have better used their informed intuition to probe on potential issues.

 It’s true most credit unions cannot match what major banks spend on compliance but board software technology exists that is affordable and easy-to-use and every director recruited to a CU board should insist it is in place as a critical control.